1,000+ Opportunities

 NGET expression of interest here Frequently asked questions Below you'll find answers to the questions we get asked the most about applying for our grant programme.
 If you need help or would like to discuss your application, please get in touch.

-Based on current listing details, eligibility includes: Minority-owned small businesses in Massachusetts.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Minority-owned small businesses in Massachusetts.
+Confirm the full requirements in the official notice before applying.